 For blocking out unwanted sounds and noise, you can use small cotton balls in your ears.
-It’s true they cannot eliminate the noise but they do block some.
+It’s true they cannot eliminate the noise, but they do block some.
 Installing heavy drapes (go as heavy as you can) on the windows of your study room can also give you decent results in blocking out outside noise.

 If that’s not possible, why not try studying late at night or early in the morning?
 You cannot control the outside noise, but you sure can control your study timings.

-Need to Concentrate?
+Need to Concentrate On Your Studies?
 Ask for Help